sahilg06/EmoGen/README.md

 ```bash
 python train.py --data_root preprocessed_dataset/ --checkpoint_dir <folder_to_save_checkpoints> --syncnet_checkpoint_path <path_to_expert_disc_checkpoint> --emotion_disc_path <path_to_emotion_disc_checkpoint>
 ```
-You can also set additional less commonly-used hyper-parameters at the bottom of the `hparams.py` file.
+You can also set additional less commonly used hyper-parameters at the bottom of the `hparams.py` file.

 Note: For simplification in the code, we have used ```torch.utils.data.random_split``` in the training scripts to split the CREMA-D dataset into training and testing sets.
 There is no official train-test split of CREMA-D. Ideally, you should follow [this](https://github.com/CheyneyComputerScience/CREMA-D/issues/2#issuecomment-515081704) evaluation protocol for splitting.